python/cpython/Doc/library/ipaddress.rst

    groups consisting entirely of zeroes included.

-   For the following attributes, see the corresponding documentation of the :class:`IPv4Address` class:
+   For the following attributes and methods, see the corresponding documentation of the :class:`IPv4Address` class:

    .. attribute:: packed
    .. attribute:: reverse_pointer